SDK Reference

 (bool, optional): Whether to instrument LLM calls automatically.
 Defaults to True.auto_start_session

 (bool, optional): Whether to start a session automatically when the client is created.
+Set to False if running in a Jupyter Notebook.
 Defaults to True.auto_init

 (bool, optional): Whether to automatically initialize the client on import.
 Defaults to True.skip_auto_end_session